An Eating Disorder In The Family: How You Can Help

 Parents and carers will learn how their style of coping can be changed to help to induce recovery in their loved one.
 You will also learn how to manage the shame that someone with an eating disorder typically feels and which keeps them trapped.
 We explore the myths surrounding food, dieting and weight loss, and provide sensible ideas for dealing with eating arguments where you have to walk on eggshells.
 There is a section on understanding eating disorders generally, and a two interviews give us insight into the experiences sufferers feel.
 Finally, there is a diagnostic questionnaire to help you to assess how serious the eating disorder really is.

 Emma documents her struggle to recover from anorexia so that she can fulfil her ambition to have a baby.
+Now she has!
 Even when the will is there, the anorexia fights back.
-I think that this book should be read by everyone whose life has been affected by anorexia.
-Sufferers will share Emma’s struggle to take their lives back, and loved ones will understand better than anorexia is not just the wish to be thin and that recovery can be harder than staying ill.
-This book is at the top of my should-read list.
-Buy this book at Amazon
+Sufferers will share Emma’s struggle to take their lives back, and loved ones will understand better that anorexia is not just the wish to be thin and that recovery can be harder than staying ill.
+This book is a useful addition to the reading list for people who want to get well.

 Sometimes a book comes along that will really speak to a young sufferer.
 This is the one.
 It shows how Rose Anne battled the anorexic voice to set herself free from its rules, its savage criticism and its torment.
 Rose Anne has reclaimed her life and we recommend this book to any parent and any young person who has decided, for whatever reason that they must starve.